roe-dl/weewx-DWD/README-de.md

-  --hide-placemark      No placemark caption over forecast table --hours=COUNT         amount of hours in hourly forecast, default 11 --open-meteo=MODEL    use Open-Meteo API instead of DWD MOSMIX
+  --hide-placemark      No placemark caption over forecast table --hours=COUNT         amount of hours in hourly forecast, default 11 --open-meteo=MODEL    use Open-Meteo API instead of DWD MOSMIX --openweather=API_KEY use OpenWeather API instead of DWD MOSMIX

   Output and logging options:
     --dry-run           Print what would happen but do not do it.
 Default is